sabir-aspose/words-docs-com/en/java/getting-started/licensing/_index.md

 {{< gist "aspose-words-gists" "aae6b7a56c4792497614b4ee8f6f8eec" "apply-metered-license.java" >}}

+Normally it is enough to apply the metered license once on application start.
+However, if the metered licensing mechanism fails to communicate with the Aspose servers for 24 hours, Aspose.Words will exit licensed mode and switch to evaluation mode.
+To avoid such case, you can use the [IsMeteredLicensed](https://reference.aspose.com/words/java/com.aspose.words/metered/#isMeteredLicensed) method to check the license status and reapply the metered license if necessary.

 {{% alert color="primary" %}}

 Please note that you must have a stable Internet connection for the correct use of the Metered license, since the Metered mechanism requires the constant interaction with our services for correct calculations.